GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Programming is programming.
-If you get good at programming, it doesn't matter which language you learned it in, because you'll be able to do programming in any language.
+> ### Software is usually expected to be modified over the course of its productive life.
+The process of converting one correct program into a different correct program is extremely challenging.
 >
-> ~ *Richard Stallman*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts